 IVF is one of modern medicine's dramatic success stories.
 After a considerable amount of experience, lasers have been successfully integrated into routine IVF practice, and are now found in most advanced and well-equipped IVF (In Vitro Fertilization) labs the world over.

 IVF is one of modern medicine's dramatic success stories .
-This is especially because of the phenomenal advances which have occurred in the IVF laboratory , and infertility treatment today is largely based on our ability to manipulate gametes and embryos in vitro in the IVF laboratory.
-However, advances in IVF (In Vitro Fertilization) are now limited by technical proficiency, which emphasizes why we need to apply new technology which allows for greater precision in gamete handling.
+This is especially because of the phenomenal advances that have occurred in the IVF laboratory.
+Today, infertility treatment is largely based on our ability to manipulate gametes and embryos in vitro in the IVF laboratory.
+However, advances in IVF (In Vitro Fertilization) are now limited by technical proficiency, which emphasizes why we need to apply new technology that allows for greater precision in gamete handling.

 After so many years of using the laser, doctors are now exploring new frontiers with it in the IVF lab - what else can we do with this remarkable tool to help infertile patients ?